virtadpt/exocortex-agents/README.md

 * Tripwire - A set of RSS Agents that check FBI Most Wanted Lists (and an Archive) for changes every morning.
 * Twitter Activity Monitor - A construct that demonstrates how to scan the Twitter Activity Stream for arbitrary keywords and build email reports from what it finds.
 * Mastodon Integration Demo - A very small agent network that posts events to a [Mastodon](https://joinmastodon.org/) instance.
+* Elephant - A small agent network that backs up posts on the Fediverse into separate files on the host running Huginn.
+Requires that insecure agents be enabled so it will have access to the file system.